 The Victoria Cross

-Yesterday vanished with more alacrity than usual, and I failed to mention a date remembered by many: On January 29, 1856, Royal Warrant created the Victoria Cross (VC), the highest recognition for valour in the face of the enemy that can be awarded to members of the British and Commonwealth armed forces of any rank in any service, and civilians under military command.
+The Victoria Cross is the highest recognition for valour in the face of the enemy that can be given to members of the British and Commonwealth armed forces of any rank in any service, and civilians under military command.